-Everything you need to know about Trump's new chief of staff
+Everything you need to know about John Kelly, Trump's chief of staff

-President Donald Trump announced Friday via Twitter that he has selected retired Gen. John Kelly, secretary of the Department of Homeland Security, to be his new chief of staff.
+...fired.
+This story is totally made up by the dishonest media.The Chief is doing a FANTASTIC job for me and, more importantly, for the USA!— Donald J. Trump (@realDonaldTrump) October 11, 2017

+Speaking at Kelly's swearing-in ceremony, Trump said he believed Kelly would "do a spectacular job, I have no doubt, as chief of staff."

-Kelly will replace Reince Priebus, who served as chief of staff for six months and was formerly the longest-serving Republican National Committee chairman.
+Trump selected Kelly to replace Reince Priebus, who served as chief of staff for six months and was formerly the longest-serving Republican National Committee chairman.

-I am pleased to inform you that I have just named General/Secretary John F Kelly as White House Chief of Staff.
-He is a Great American....— Donald J. Trump (@realDonaldTrump) July 28, 2017

-...and a Great Leader.
-John has also done a spectacular job at Homeland Security.
-He has been a true star of my Administration— Donald J. Trump (@realDonaldTrump) July 28, 2017

-I would like to thank Reince Priebus for his service and dedication to his country.
-We accomplished a lot together and I am proud of him!— Donald J. Trump (@realDonaldTrump) July 28, 2017
+Kelly, a retired Marine four-star general, formerly served as the secretary of the Department of Homeland Security, confirmed on Jan.
+20.

 "I have been fortunate to have served my country for more than 45 years - first as a Marine and then as the Secretary of the Department of Homeland Security.
-I am honored to be asked to serve as the Chief of Staff to the President of the United States," Kelly said in a statement responding to the new position.
+I am honored to be asked to serve as the Chief of Staff to the President of the United States," Kelly said in a statement responding to the new position over a year ago in July.

-He also thanked those he worked with at the Department of Homeland Security.
+He also thanked those he worked with at DHS.
 "To the tremendous men and women of DHS, I thank you for the opportunity to serve as your Secretary.
 When I left the Marines, I never thought I would find as committed, as professional, as patriotic a group of individuals.
 I was wrong.
 You accomplish great things every day defending our nation and I know your exceptional work will continue," Kelly said.

-Kelly, a retired Marine four-star general, was confirmed as the secretary of homeland security on Jan.
-20. As secretary, he was a proponent of the president's travel ban and implemented new regulations for laptops on planes in passenger carry-ons -- a ban that was recently lifted.

 Here’s what you need to know about Kelly: